Rough differential equations for volatility: Lead-lag approximations

 with ${L(X)}^\Delta_{t_j, t} := \sum_{k=1}^{\ell-1} X_{t_j,t_{j+k}}\mathbf{1}_{[t_{j+k}, t_{j+k+1})}(t)$, so that, exploiting the triangle inequality, we reduce the problem of estimating the $L^2$-difference of the original process and its approximations to the following:

 We start by proving that the second term converges to $0$ with the right regularity and speed as $\Delta\to 0$.
-Indeed, exploiting once more the identity in~\eqref{eq:pol_m_dec} we have
+Indeed, exploiting once more the identity in~\eqref{eq:pol_m_dec} we have {

-Then, we decompose $\widetilde{R}^{\Delta,m}_{T_1,T_2}$ in three contributions: { } Thus, in order to bound the $L^2$-norm of this remainder we consider these three terms separately.
+} Then, we decompose $\widetilde{R}^{\Delta,m}_{T_1,T_2}$ in three contributions: { } Thus, in order to bound the $L^2$-norm of this remainder we consider these three terms separately.
 We start with the first term.
 Exploiting the conditional independence of the Brownian increments we obtain

 Then, we move on to consider the third term.
 Exploiting the conditional independence of increments as above together with Cauchy-Schwarz inequality, we obtain { } Finally, to conclude we have to prove that $R^{\Delta, m}_{T_1,T_2}$ vanishes, as $n\to\infty$, in H\"older norm with the correct rate.
 This term is completely analogous to the term in case a).
-Indeed, with computations analogous to the ones performed in~\eqref{eq:est_R_1}-\eqref{eq:est_R_2} together with the Cauchy-Schwarz inequality, we write { } Thus, the proof of estimate~\eqref{eq_L2_bound} for case c) is complete.
+Indeed, with computations analogous to the ones performed in~\eqref{eq:est_R_1}-\eqref{eq:est_R_2} together with the Cauchy-Schwarz inequality, we write { } Thus, the proof of estimate~\eqref{eq_L2_bound} for case~c) is complete.
 It remains to verify that the desired almost sure convergence is true.
 Since we have an explicit rate of convergence and provided that~\eqref{eq:meshSummabilityLeadLag} is true, this assertion follows from Chebyshev's inequality and the Borel-Cantelli lemma.
 The reader is referred to the proof of Lemma~\ref{lem:HybridPointwisePartitionPoints} where a similar argument is employed in the context of hybrid scheme approximations. \end{proof}

+\begin{remark}[Comparison of lead-lag and left-point Riemann sum approximations] The reader might notice that in the proofs of Theorem~\ref{thm_leadlag} we use the fact that such approximations converge (in probability) to the associated It\^o integrals.
+We emphasise here that lead-lag approximations provide smooth approximations of the rough path $\barX$ which extends $(\bfX, W)$.
+Consequently, RDEs driven by $\barX$ can be approximated and simulated by (random) ODEs driven by the corresponding lead-lag approximations.
+Of course, the latter cannot be achieved by simple left-point Riemann sum approximations of It\^o integrals. \end{remark}

-We conclude this section with an observation on the rate of convergence. \begin{rem} From a careful look at the previous proof we see that the constraint $\alpha \leq H$ in the rate of convergence only arises in case c).
-For a) and b) it suffices to take $\alpha \in (0, mH +\half]$.
-Similar considerations appear in the classical case~\cite[Proposition 13.21 ]{FV10} with $m=1$, $H=\half$. \end{rem}
+We conclude this section with an observation on the rate of convergence. \begin{remark} A careful look at the previous proof shows that the constraint $\eta \leq H$ in the rate of convergence only arises in case~c).
+For a) and b) it suffices to take $\eta \in (0, mH +\half]$.
+Similar considerations appear in the classical case~\cite[Proposition~13.21]{FV10} with $m=1$, $H=\half$. \end{remark}